hashicorp/terraform-aws-terraform-enterprise/examples/standalone-airgap/README.md

 ## Pre-requisites

-This test assumes the following resources exist.
+This example assumes the following resources exist:

 - Valid DNS Zone managed in Route53
 - Valid AWS ACM certificate
 - TFE license on a filepath accessible by tests
+- The URL of an airgap package.